apollonin/numphp/README.md

 [![License](https://poser.pugx.org/apollonin/numphp/license)](https://packagist.org/packages/apollonin/numphp)
 [![codecov](https://codecov.io/gh/apollonin/numphp/branch/master/graph/badge.svg)](https://codecov.io/gh/apollonin/numphp)

-Numphp - library for numbers manipulation.
+Numphp is a library for manipulating numbers.
 If you have array of numbers, numphp gives you an ability to do wide range of useful operations.

 Contributions as highly appreciated.